Research Profile

 Advising and Teaching

-One of my passions is to engage with students from various backgrounds, including different engineering disciplines, natural sciences, and social science.
+One of my passions is to engage with students from various backgrounds, including different engineering disciplines, natural sciences, and social sciences.
 I particularly enjoy developing student research projects and discussing them in weekly one-on-one meetings.
 From undergraduate to graduate courses and from large lectures to small seminars, I find discussions with students inspiring and seek to provide an interdisciplinary perspective on pressing societal challenges, such as climate change.
 I have implemented innovative teaching methods, e.g., peer assessment and the Six Sentence Argument (6SA), and developed online teaching videos.